|100||Introduction to Watson Assistant||Article|

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README file.

 This code pattern showed how you can create an Alexa skill using Watson Assistant through the Apache OpenWhisk serverless framework.
-The code pattern is part of the Watson Assistant learning path.
-To continue the learning and learn about more Watson Assistant features, take a look at the next code pattern, Create a next-generation call center with Voice Gateway.
+The code pattern is the final part of the Watson Assistant learning path.